summii/summii.github.io/_posts/2019-06-20-an-introduction-to-fundamental-math-proof-techniques.md

 3) There exists an integer X such that X is even

 The phrases 'for every' and 'there exists' are called quantifiers.
-We use ∀ $\forall$ to denote "for all" and ∃ for "there exists".
+We use ∀ to denote "for all" and ∃ for "there exists".